 Eyelid surgery (technically known as a blepharoplasty) is designed to reverse the natural aging process by removing excess skin and fat from around the eyes.
 Depending on your goals, you can have surgery on your upper eyelids, your lower eyelids, or both.
 The result is a more rested, youthful appearance.

-Patients contact Dr. Kevin Sadati, a prominent Orange County facial plastic surgeon, about eyelid surgery after being repeatedly told that they look tired, even though they feel well-rested.
+Patients contact Dr. Kevin Sadati, a prominent Newport Beach facial plastic surgeon, about eyelid surgery after being repeatedly told that they look tired, even though they feel well-rested.
 He utilizes a wide range of techniques to achieve the desired results and will spend the time needed with each patient to make sure they understand their options and are satisfied with the outcome.
-If you're in search of a skilled plastic surgeon for lower or upper eyelid surgery Newport Beach facial plastic surgery expert, Dr. Kevin Sadati, can deliver the results you want.
+If you're in search of a skilled plastic surgeon for blepharoplasty Newport Beach facial plastic surgery expert, Dr. Kevin Sadati, can deliver the results you want.
 With years of experience and a dedication to using the most advanced techniques, you can trust him to provide exceptional care and beautiful, natural-looking results.

 Dr. Sadati has been voted by his patients: “The Best Cosmetic Surgeon” in OC register 3 years in a row, “Top Plastic Surgeon in Orange County” in Locale magazine, The Rivera Magazine named him as one of the top beauty experts in Orange County.
 He has received “Best Overall Facial Rejuvenation” award by his peers at the national Aesthetic Show.
 He also appeared on “The Doctors” TV show.